ls1intum/Artemis/docs/dev/setup/kubernetes.rst

    Using ``kubectl get nodes`` you can see the status of each node of the newly created cluster.

    You should also write the cluster configuration into the KUBECONFIG_FILE.
 This configuration will be later needed when you are creating deployments.
-   You can either set the path to the file as an environment variable or replce it with "<path-to-kubeconfig-file>" when needed.
+   You can either set the path to the file as an environment variable or replace it with "<path-to-kubeconfig-file>" when needed.

    **For MacOS/Linux**: